Fliplet/fliplet-cli/docs/API/fliplet-datasources.md

 ### Update a record (entry)

-Updating a data source entry is done via the `connection.insert` method by providing its ID and the date to be updated.
+Updating a data source entry is done via the `connection.insert` method by providing its ID and the update to be applied.

 ```js
 connection.update(123, {